ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 ![Lineplot - K-Means Clustering - Identifying The Optimal Number Of Clusters (k) Using The Elbow Method](../5_Prescriptive_Sales_Analysis/Assets/Py_12_Identifying_The_Optimal_Number_Of_Clusters_k_Using_The_Elbow%20Method_Line_Plot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The elbow point at k=4 suggests this is the optimal number of clusters for segmenting the data.
+  - Post k=4, there is a diminishing return in reducing within-cluster sum of squares, indicating minimal gain from additional clusters.
+  - The clear elbow shape validates the cluster segmentation's effectiveness up to this point.

+- **Trends And Implications:**.
+  - Utilising four clusters allows for a balanced segmentation that captures significant data variance without overcomplicating the model.
+  - Further granularity beyond k=4 might lead to overfitting or added complexity without substantial analytical benefits.
+  - This approach aids in strategic decision-making by clearly categorizing distinct customer or data segments.

+- **Actionable Takeaways:**.
+  - Implement cluster-based strategies focusing on the identified four segments to enhance targeted marketing and personalised offers.
+  - Regularly review and reassess with updated data to ensure cluster relevance and adjust strategies accordingly.
+  - Leverage these insights to optimise resource allocation across identified segments, enhancing efficiency and effectiveness.

+#
 **Barplot - RFM Metric Scores, Customer Count, Customer Value, Profile Summary, Recommended Strategy And Marketing Channel Of KMeans Clusters**
 ![Barplot - RFM Metric Scores, Customer Count, Customer Value, Profile Summary, Recommended Strategy And Marketing Channel Of KMeans Clusters](../5_Prescriptive_Sales_Analysis/Assets/Py_15_RFM_Metric_Scores_Cust_Count_Cust_Value_Prof_Summary_Recommended_Strategy_Marketing_Channel_Of_KMeans_Clusters_Barplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Champions/VIP (Cluster 3) have the highest `mean` monetary value at $6,496, indicating their significant contribution.
+  - Loyal Customers (Cluster 2) provide consistent revenue, with a `mean` monetary value of $2,679 and a medium-high score.
+  - New/Promising and At-Risk clusters offer potential for growth and recovery with tailored strategies.

+- **Trends And Implications:**.
+  - Focused nurturing and retention efforts for top clusters could amplify revenue and loyalty.
+  - The At-Risk cluster requires immediate re-engagement to prevent churn and recapture value.
+  - Educating and engaging New/Promising customers can convert them into Loyal Customers over time.

+- **Actionable Takeaways:**.
+  - Implement exclusive offers and rewards for VIPs to maintain high engagement and loyalty.
+  - Utilise early access and sneak peeks for Loyal Customers to strengthen relationships.
+  - Engage the At-Risk cluster with re-engagement offers and feedback surveys to assess and address their needs.

+#
 **Scatterplot - Customer Segments - Recency Vs Frequency**
 ![Scatterplot - Customer Segments - Recency Vs Frequency](../5_Prescriptive_Sales_Analysis/Assets/Py_16_Customer_Segments_Recency_Vs_Frequency_Scatterplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Loyal Customers and Champions/VIP groups have high frequency and low recency, indicating frequent and recent purchases.
+  - New/Promising customers show moderate frequency but low recency, suggesting recent engagement.
+  - At-Risk/Churned customers have high recency, indicating they haven't purchased recently and may churn.

+- **Trends And Implications:**.
+  - High-frequency segments contribute significantly to revenue and require continued engagement to maintain loyalty.
+  - New/Promising customers offer growth potential if nurtured correctly to increase their purchase frequency.
+  - At-Risk/Churned customers need strategic attention to re-engage and convert back into active customers.

+- **Actionable Takeaways:**.
+  - Develop loyalty programs for high-frequency customers to reward and encourage continued engagement.
+  - Implement onboarding and education campaigns for New/Promising customers to increase their purchase frequency.
+  - Use targeted re-engagement strategies for At-Risk customers, such as personalised offers and feedback solicitations.

+#
 **Scatterplot - Customer Segments - Recency Vs Monetary**
 ![Scatterplot - Customer Segments - Recency Vs Monetary](../5_Prescriptive_Sales_Analysis/Assets/Py_17_Customer_Segments_Recency_Vs_Monetary_Scatterplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Champions/VIP customers exhibit high monetary value with relatively low recency, indicating frequent and substantial purchases.
+  - Loyal customers have moderate monetary value but low recency, showing frequent and stable purchasing behavior.
+  - At-Risk customers have higher recency and low monetary value, highlighting potential churn.

+- **Trends And Implications:**.
+  - High-value clusters like Champions/VIP are pivotal to revenue, requiring retention strategies to maximise value.
+  - Loyal customers provide consistent revenue streams, suggesting the need for engagement to ensure ongoing loyalty.
+  - At-Risk customers pose a risk to revenue stability, necessitating efforts to re-engage them effectively

+- **Actionable Takeaways:**.
+  - Design tailored loyalty and reward programs for Champions/VIP to sustain engagement and value.
+  - Strengthen relationships with Loyal customers through personalised communications and exclusive offers.
+  - Implement targeted campaigns for At-Risk customers to reactivate their purchasing through special incentives or feedback sessions.

+#
 **Scatterplot - Customer Segments - Frequency Vs Monetary**
 ![Scatterplot - Customer Segments - Frequency Vs Monetary](../5_Prescriptive_Sales_Analysis/Assets/Py_18_Customer_Segments_Frequency_Vs_Monetary_Scatterplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Champions/VIP customers have the highest monetary value and variable purchase frequency, indicating significant transactions.
+  - Loyal Customers show consistent purchases and moderate monetary value, suggesting steady revenue streams.
+  - At-Risk customers, with lower purchase frequency, require strategies to increase their engagement and spending.

+- **Trends And Implications:**.
+  - High-frequency, high-value segments (Champions/VIP) drive substantial revenue, highlighting the importance of tailored retention strategies.
+  - Enhancing engagement for Loyal Customers can further solidify their contribution to regular income.
+  - Immediate intervention is needed for At-Risk customers to prevent revenue loss due to reduced purchasing activity.

+- **Actionable Takeaways:**.
+  - Focus on personalised rewards and exclusive deals for Champions/VIP to maintain their high value.
+  - Regular communication and loyalty incentives can strengthen ties with Loyal Customers.
+  - Implement reactivation campaigns for At-Risk customers, with compelling offers to encourage more frequent purchases.

+#
 **Heatmap - Customer Segmentation Count Using RFM Analysis**
 ![Heatmap - Customer Segmentation Count Using RFM Analysis](../5_Prescriptive_Sales_Analysis/Assets/Py_20_Customer_Segmentation_Count_Using_RFM%20Analysis_Heatmap.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The largest segment is Loyal customers with 78, indicating a strong base of repeat buyers.
+  - Potential customers form a significant segment (40), suggesting opportunities for conversion to more valuable customers.
+  - At Risk and Champion segments are smaller, at 18 and 22 respectively, indicating areas for improvement and nurturing.

+- **Trends And Implications:**.
+  - The large Loyal segment underscores the importance of maintaining strong relationships to ensure sustained revenue.
+  - Potential customers offer growth opportunities if strategies are implemented to increase their engagement and spending.
+  - Champions need continued value and recognition to prevent them from becoming At Risk.

+- **Actionable Takeaways:**.
+  - Implement loyalty programs and personalised communication to retain Loyal customers.
+  - Develop targeted marketing strategies for Potential customers to move them up the loyalty ladder.
+  - Engage Champions with exclusive offers and recognition to maintain their spending and prevent attrition.

+#
 **Countplot - Customer Segmentation Count Using RFM Analysis**
 ![Countplot - Customer Segmentation Count Using RFM Analysis](../5_Prescriptive_Sales_Analysis/Assets/Py_21_Customer_Segmentation_Count_Using_RFM_Analysis_Countplot.png)
 *Generated using seaborn library*
+#

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Loyal customers make up 47% of the total, indicating a strong foundation of repeat buyers.
+  - Potential customers account for 28.9%, representing a significant segment for growth.
+  - Champions constitute 13.3%, highlighting a group with high engagement and value.

+- **Trends And Implications:**.
+  - The large proportion of Loyal customers suggests successful retention strategies.
+  - Potential customers offer an opportunity to drive more revenue if nurtured effectively.
+  - Champions need ongoing attention to maintain their high value and prevent transitioning to At Risk.

+- **Actionable Takeaways:**.
+  - Strengthen loyalty programs and personalised outreach to retain Loyal customers.
+  - Develop targeted campaigns to convert Potential customers into more valuable segments.
+  - Engage Champions with exclusive rewards and recognition to sustain their loyalty and spending.

 #
 **Scatterplot - Customer Segmentation Using RFM Analysis - Monetary Vs Segment**
 ![Scatterplot - Customer Segmentation Using RFM Analysis - Monetary Vs Segment](../5_Prescriptive_Sales_Analysis/Assets/Py_22_Customer_Segmentation_Using_RFM_Analysis_Monetary_Vs_Segment_Scatterplot.png)